German officials seize 1.2 tons of banned stimulant khat | DW | 19.10.2021

-Munich airport officials on Tuesday said they had seized a bumper haul of illicit khat leaves that was on its way to the US.
+Munich airport officials on Tuesday said they had seized a bumper haul of illicit khat leaves that was on its way to the United States.

-The 1.2 metric ton haul — a record amount for the airport — was headed to the United States from Dubai, through Germany.
+The 1.2 metric ton haul — a record amount for the airport — was headed to the US from Dubai, through Germany.

 False declaration